 What Is a Sewage Pump?

-An automatic pump is plugs into a float switch meaning that the pump will only work when the float switch is activated.
-In dual mode, the sewage pump can both used in both manual and automatic.
+An automatic sewage pump is reliant on a float switch.
+This means that the pump will only work when the float switch is activated, emptying the sewage pumps collection tank once it reaches a certain level.

-The way that it works is that when the pump is turned on, the motor rotates the impeller that then creates a centrifugal force which pushes the wastewater into the impeller.
-It is then ultimately discharged into the main sewer system or septic tank.
+This happens thanks to the sewage pumps impeller.
+Once the pump is turned on, the motor rotates the impeller which creates centrifugal force.
+This force forces the wastewater into the impeller, breaking up the waste before ultimately discharging the waste into the sewer system, or a connected septic tank.

-Effluent pumps tend to pump clearer liquids due to the solids being broken down in the septic tank.
+Instead, the effluent pump tends to pump clearer liquids and waste due to the solids being broken down in the septic tank its connected to.

 What is the Difference Between a Sewage Pump and a Sump Pump?

-You can find more differences between these two pumps by checking out our what are the differences between sewage pumps and sump pumps? blog.
+You can read more about the differences between sewage pumps and sump pumps in our blog.